cyl0424/pintOS/README.md

 >     **Call 'list_push_back()'** <br>
 >       to put the current thread into the sleep queue <br>
 >     **Call 'thread_block()'** <br>
->       to set the status of the current thread to be 'THREAD_BLOCKED'
+>       to set the status of the current thread to be 'THREAD_BLOCKED' <br>
 >       - thread_block() : newly created function.
 Will be described below <br>
 >     <span style="color:orange"> interrupts turn on </span>